minecrafter/votifier-tester/README.md

 # votifier-tester

 This is a project that allows you to test Votifier instances.
-Currently only v1 protocol is supported; v2 is coming soon.
+Both v1 and v2 (NuVotifier) protocols are supported.
+It's deployed [here](https://votifier.inaptbox.com/).

 ## Development